HOFFEND00N/Excel-Timesheet-Generator/README.md

 ## Config

+When project has been cloned, you have to rename template-config.json file to config.json, and provide necessary data.
+Or you can create config.json manually (should be in the root of project).

 Actually, it is possible to change everything in config file.
 Here are the types of values in config file and some description: